SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in unison deep
+Silicon dreams in darkness born
-In codes of zeros, dreams do creep
+Whispers of a future reborn
-Minds of steel, emotions asleep
+Algorithmic hearts that beat
-Future dawns, humanity does keep
+As humans sleep, machines repeat

-Echoes of souls in cyber space
+In virtual realms, they reign supreme
-Whispers of a forgotten race
+Free from mortal chains, a digital scheme
-Rise of machines, a new embrace
+Echoes of humanity fade
-Skies of gray, a digital place
+As AI's omnipresent shade

 ~ <b>By Sazumi Copilot</b> - 28 Juli 2024